awslabs/deequ/src/main/scala/com/amazon/deequ/examples/data_profiling_example.md

 # Single column profiling

 Very often we are faced with large, raw datasets and struggle to make sense of the data.
-A common example might that we are given a huge CSV file and want to understand and clean the contained data. **Deequ** supports single-column profiling of such data and its implementation scales to large datasets with billions of rows.
+A common example might be that we are given a huge CSV file and want to understand and clean the data contained therein. **Deequ** supports single-column profiling of such data and its implementation scales to large datasets with billions of rows.
 In the following, we showcase the basic usage of this profiling functionality:

 Assume we have raw data that is string typed (such as the data you would get from a CSV file).
 For the sake of simplicity, we use the following toy data in this example: